During upgrade from a pre-RBAC release, existing content is assigned to content sets.

 - Only the Owners and Admins can see this object

-An "owner and admin only" option set in 7.0 persists upon upgrade to 7.1.
+An "owner and admin only" option set in pre-RBAC releases persists upon upgrade to RBAC.
 All other saved questions, dashboards, and category objects are configured with the RBAC option upon upgrade.

 You can make changes after the upgrade.
 For example, to expand access, move content from the Admin Only content set to your user-designed content sets that specified roles can access.
 To maintain tight access, change the visibility setting to Only the Owners and Admins can see this object.

-In 7.1, the content pack known as Initial Content has been split into multiple content sets: Initial Content - AD, Initial Content - Base, Initial Content - Hardware, and so on.
+Beginning with 7.1, the content pack known as Initial Content is split into multiple content sets: Initial Content - AD, Initial Content - Base, Initial Content - Hardware, and so on.